 In Oracle SQL, you cannot directly perform an UPDATE

 on a view in most cases.
-However, you can achieve similar functionality by updating the underlying tables of the view.
+However, you can update the underlying tables of the view directly.

 Here’s a general approach: